-The climate targets are high, and so is the growth in data centers.
+The climate targets are high, as is the growth in data centres.
 The world must become climate-neutral in a good 30 years.
 The company Cloud & Heat shows how both can work together.

 Frankfurt is now not only world-famous as a banking location, but has become one of the digital hubs in Europe.
-All major cloud providers from Microsoft to Amazon have already opened large data centers in Frankfurt.
-Data center space is currently 450,000 m² and is forecast to increase to 600,000 m² by 2020.
+All major cloud providers from Microsoft to Amazon have already opened large data centres in Frankfurt.
+Data centre space is currently 450,000 m² and is forecast to increase to 600,000 m² by 2020.

-Frankfurt is already the world's largest Internet hub in terms of data traffic. largest Internet hub in the world ahead of Amsterdam and London.
-There are a total of 340 Internet hubs worldwide, 165 in Europe and 80 in North America.
+Frankfurt is already the largest internet hub in the world in terms of data traffic. largest internet hub in the world ahead of Amsterdam and London.
+There are a total of 340 internet hubs worldwide, 165 in Europe and 80 in North America.

-Data centers as an important part of the economy
+Data centres as a significant part of the economy

-In 2014, the number of direct employees in the data center industry, at 120,000, was already higher than the 105,000 employees in the aerospace industry.
-At the same time, it is important to remember that digitization with autonomous driving cars and the Internet of Things has not yet really begun.
+In 2014, the number of direct employees in the data centre industry was 120,000, which was already higher than the 105,000 employees in the aerospace industry.
+It is important to bear in mind that digitalisation with autonomous driving cars and the Internet of Things has not yet really begun.

-At Toyota, it is estimated that the autonomous vehicles alone, which will be driving in tests and pilot projects in 2025, will exchange around 10 exabytes of data per month... with each other and with the cloud.
+At Toyota, it is assumed that the autonomous vehicles alone, which will be driving as part of tests and pilot projects in 2025, will exchange around 10 exabytes of data per month with each other and with the cloud.
 That will be around 10,000 times more than today.

-In summary, this means: Data centers have long ceased to be a marginal topic for our economy and will continue to gain in importance in the future.
+In summary, this means: Data centres have long ceased to be a marginal topic for our economy and will continue to gain in importance in the future.

 The dark side of growth

 As beautiful as this growth can be for our economy, it is equally challenging for us as people.
-Already, the power consumption of the data centers in Frankfurt exceeds the power requirements of Frankfurt Airport.
-Two billion euros are spent on energy alone in Frankfurt.
+Already, the electricity consumption of the data centres in Frankfurt exceeds the electricity demand of Frankfurt Airport.
+In Frankfurt, two billion euros are spent on energy alone.

-Data centers consume as much electricity as 2.65 million 4-person households.
+Data centres consume as much electricity as 2.65 million 4-person households.